lclpsoz/competitive-programming/README.md

 Templates, makefiles, and out of contests codes that I've coded recently.

+### ATC/

+Folder with contests from AtCoder.
+Folders name are the 'atc-' concatenated with contest id from AtCoder.
+Contest can be found at atcoder.jp/contests/id/

+**Ex:**

+Folder: ATC/atc-abc148
+Found at: atcoder.jp/contests/abc148

 ### CF/

 Folder with contests from codeforces.
 The majority of them in the format cf-id, id being the id of the contest.
 Can be found on www.codeforces.com/contest/id.
 Some folders are using the round code as name, like 869-r#439(div.2)/